-Texas faces a difficult challenge to develop water policies that serve county, state, and regional interests.
-The Texas Constitution authorizes the creation of groundwater conservation districts to plan, develop, and regulate the use of water.
+Texas faces a difficult challenge to develop water policies that serve county, state, regional, and individual Texans' interests.
+The Texas Constitution authorizes the creation of groundwater conservation districts to plan for, develop, and regulate the use of groundwater.
 A groundwater conservation district is a local unit of government authorized by the Texas Legislature and ratified by local election of the district's constituents to manage and protect groundwater.